atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 ### Volumes examples

-1. Bitbucket needs a dedicated NFS server providing persistence for a shared home.
+1. Bitbucket needs a dedicated NFS server providing persistence for a shared home if you are not using [Bitbucket Mesh](../examples/bitbucket/BITBUCKET_MESH.md).
 Prior to installing the Helm chart, a suitable NFS shared storage solution must be provisioned.
 The exact details of this resource will be highly site-specific, but you can use this example as a guide: [Implementation of an NFS Server for Bitbucket](../examples/storage/nfs/NFS.md).
 2. We have an example detailing how an existing EFS filesystem can be created and consumed using static provisioning: [Shared storage - utilizing AWS EFS-backed filesystem](../examples/storage/aws/SHARED_STORAGE.md).
 3. You can also refer to an example on how a Kubernetes cluster and helm deployment can be configured to utilize AWS EBS backed volumes: [Local storage - utilizing AWS EBS-backed volumes](../examples/storage/aws/LOCAL_STORAGE.md).